Bright, cheery and all types of delicious, this lemon curd is lightened up! I promise it is still just as yummy as the classic dessert spread.

 Lemon Shortbread Cookies from A Pretty Life In The Suburbs

 Easy Lemon Curd

 - ½ cup unrefined sugar or sugar free alternative like Monk fruit

 - In a small saucepan, mix the beaten eggs, lemon juice, zest, sugar and coconut oil over low heat.

-- Stir constantly for 5-7 minutes being careful not to bring the mixture to a simmer.
+- Stir constantly for 5-7 minutes being careful not to bring the mixture to a boil.
+Continue to simmer.

 - After completely mixed and thickened, remove from heat and allow to cool.

 - If using right away as a filling, allow to cool completely before using.